 Hi!
 Sorry for just now getting back to you.
 Been super busy at work.
 Yes to dinner on Thursday if you’re still available!
 Got a place in mind?

-• Turn on email notifications.
 This is an easy one, but it can make a world of difference.
 If you're concerned about responding to emails on time, make sure you have downloaded whatever email app you use on your phone and turned on push notifications as well as desktop notifications on your computer.
-And don’t worry — most phones now let you adjust how and when you get which notifications, so you can still maintain your work-life balance.
+And don’t worry—most phones now let you adjust how and when you get which notifications, so you can still maintain your work-life balance.

-• Mark messages as unread if you can't respond right away.
 Similarly, having unread messages can be a helpful visual way to keep the messages you haven't responded to on your radar so you don't forget about them.
+So, if you opened an email and realized that you won't be able to respond to it right away, mark it as unread again.

-• Star and categorize messages according to importance.
 Make use of the different ways your email carrier lets you star, flag, and categorize messages.
-Organize your inbox by creating different markers for different areas of your life — work, home, a particular friend group, a specific project you're working on—and categorize emails as you get them.
+Organize your inbox by creating different markers for different areas of your life—work, home, a particular friend group, a specific project you're working on—and categorize emails as you get them.
 This way, you can make sure you don't miss something urgent pertaining to a topic you know is time-sensitive or high-priority.

 Everyone knows what it's like to forget to respond to a message.
 Just remember, you don't necessarily owe the world your constant availability.
 Try to take a little pressure off of yourself when it comes to keeping up with your inbox.
 Yes, try to stay on top of things—for your own peace of mind and for the good of your professional and personal relationships.
 But if you do miss something, take it in stride, own up to your mistake, and move forward.